 Terracycle Program

-The company TerraCycle has set up a program to recycle the shoes.
-Formerly known as Shoe Bank, they have changed their name to Terracycle and now offer “shoe recycling” (they like to call it “upcycling”) for free.
-Upcycling is the process of transforming waste materials into reusable products of better quality or for better environmental value than the original materials.
+As some of you might already know, the company TerraCycle has set up a program to recycle shoes.
+Formerly known as Shoe Bank, they have changed their name to Terracycle and currently offer “shoe recycling” (they usually like to call it “upcycling”) for free.

 Reuse-A-Shoe